JFreegman/toxic/README.md

-## Toxic - console client for [Tox](http://tox.im)
+## Toxic

-The client formerly resided in the [Tox core repository](https://github.com/irungentoo/ProjectTox-Core) and is now available as a standalone program.
-It looks like [this](http://wiki.tox.im/images/b/b6/Ncursesclient1.png).
+Toxic is an ncurses based instant messaging client for [Tox](http://tox.im) which formerly resided in the [Tox core repository](https://github.com/irungentoo/ProjectTox-Core) and is now available as a standalone program.
+It looks like [this](http://i.imgur.com/hL7WhVl.png).

 To compile, first generate the configure script by running the ```autoreconf -i``` command.